 Upon selection for testing, student-athletes will be notified by phone or face to face prior to testing by the student-athlete's coach, the Director of Sports Medicine and/or designee, or a member of the KSA administration.
 Notification will take place no more than 48 hours before the scheduled test.
-Upon notification, the student-athlete will be asked to read and sign a Kansas State University Drug and Alcohol Policy Notification Form notifying him/her of the date, time, and site of the testing as well as any other special instructions pertinent to the test.
+Upon notification, the student-athlete will be asked to read and sign a Kansas State University Drug and Alcohol Policy Notification Form (Attachment C) notifying him/her of the date, time, and site of the testing as well as any other special instructions pertinent to the test.
 The student-athlete will be instructed to report to the test site with a picture ID.
 If a student-athlete does not report at the scheduled time for his/her test, he/she will be sanctioned appropriately for his/her action.
-A "no show" will be interpreted as a positive test result and the student-athlete may be subject to penalties and sanctions at the discretion of the Director of Athletics.
-Any attempted manipulation or substitution of the sample by the student-athlete will be interpreted as a positive test result and the student-athlete may be subject to penalties and sanctions at the discretion of the Director of Athletics.
+A "no show" will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete will be interpreted as a positive test result and the student-athlete may be subject to penalties and sanctions at the discretion of Athletics.

-The drug screening process may include analysis of, but is not limited to, the NCAA Banned Drug List.
+The drug screening process may include analysis of, but is not limited to, the NCAA Banned Drug List (Appendix 1).
 For an ongoing updated listing of the NCAA Banned-Drug Classes List view the NCAA's web site at www.ncaa.org.
 Please note, the University reserves the right to test for substances not listed on the NCAA list of banned substances and may test at lower cut-off levels than the NCAA testing program.
 The KSA requires that all student-athletes keep the athletic training staff and/or the Director of Sports Medicine aware of any prescribed drugs and nutritional supplements that he/she may be taking.